tredontho/purescript-book/text/chapter11.md

 Tuple (Left "Error!") ["Before the error"]
 ```

-Note that only those log messages which were written before the error was thrown actually get appended to the log.
+Note that only those log messages that were written before the error was thrown get appended to the log.

 ## Monad Transformer Stacks

 As we have seen, monad transformers can be used to build new monads on top of existing monads.
 For some monad transformer `t1` and some monad `m`, the application `t1 m` is also a monad.
-That means that we can apply a _second_ monad transformer `t2` to the result `t1 m` to construct a third monad `t2 (t1 m)`.
+That means we can apply a _second_ monad transformer `t2` to the result `t1 m` to construct a third monad `t2 (t1 m)`.
 In this way, we can construct a _stack_ of monad transformers, which combine the side-effects provided by their constituent monads.

 In practice, the underlying monad `m` is either the `Effect` monad, if native side-effects are required, or the `Identity` monad, defined in the `Data.Identity` module.
 The `Identity` monad adds no new side-effects, so transforming the `Identity` monad only provides the effects of the monad transformer.
-In fact, the `State`, `Reader` and `Writer` monads are implemented by transforming the `Identity` monad with `StateT`, `ReaderT` and `WriterT` respectively.
+The `State`, `Reader`, and `Writer` monads are implemented by transforming the `Identity` monad with `StateT`, `ReaderT`, and `WriterT`, respectively.

 Let's see an example in which three side effects are combined.
-We will use the `StateT`, `WriterT` and `ExceptT` effects, with the `Identity` monad on the bottom of the stack.
+We will use the `StateT`, `WriterT`, and `ExceptT` effects, with the `Identity` monad on the bottom of the stack.
 This monad transformer stack will provide the side effects of mutable state, accumulating a log, and pure errors.

 We can use this monad transformer stack to reproduce our `split` action with the added feature of logging.